infinum/design-handbook/Design process/Discovery/Usability testing.md

     On Android - click more and “*Add to home screen*”
 6. The link should now be on the home screen and look like an app icon with InVision’s logo

+*Remote usability testing*

+9. Do the paperwork.

+Prepare digital versions of these documents, it's best to keep it all in one Google Drive:<br>
+<br> - Interviewer guides,
+<br> - List of all tasks,
+<br> - Document for observer's notes (1 per each participant).
+Good practice: Each task and question on seperate page.

+Send documents to participants to sign. <br>
+<br> - Confidentiality statement (NDA),
+<br> - Statement of Consent.
+Ping HR for this.
+We use

 ## 2. Conducting usability testing